yhayat1/python-labs/README.md

 It is designed to help DevOps engineers and aspiring automation experts become proficient in Python as a powerful tool for infrastructure operations and system automation.

----

 ## 📦 About This Repository

 These labs are ideal for learners who want to:
 - Learn Python from the ground up
 - Build real-world scripts and DevOps automation tools
 - Understand how Python fits into modern infrastructure and CI/CD workflows
-- Eventually interact with cloud providers using Python SDKs
+- Interact with cloud providers using Python SDKs

----

 ## 📁 Repository Structure